brentley/appmeshworkshop/content/monitoring/_index.md

 ---
-title: "Advanced Tracing"
+title: "Monitoring/Logging for Our Services"
 chapter: true
-weight: 61
+weight: 51
 ---

 # Monitoring the Example Microservices